dunnkers/pyspark-bucketmap/README.md

 Under the hood, uses a combination of pyspark's `Bucketizer` and `pyspark.sql.functions.create_map`.
 The code is 42 lines and exists 1 in file: `pyspark_bucketmap.py`.
 To contribute, follow your preferred setup option below.

 ## Option A: using a Devcontainer (VSCode only)
-If you happen to use VSCode as your editor, you can open `fseval` in a [**Devcontainer**](https://code.visualstudio.com/docs/remote/containers).
+If you happen to use VSCode as your editor, you can open `pyspark-bucketmap` in a [**Devcontainer**](https://code.visualstudio.com/docs/remote/containers).
 Devcontainers allow you to develop _inside_ a Docker container - which means all dependencies and packages are automatically set up for you.
 First, make sure you have the [Remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) installed.

 Then, you can do two things.